 What About Heaven?

 Heaven, in the Bible, is not a future destiny but rather the other hidden dimension of our ordinary life—God’s dimension.
 God made heaven and earth, and one day he will restore both and join them together forever.
-When we come to the picture of the end in Revelation 21-22, we don’t find souls making their way to a disembodied heaven but rather the new Jerusalem (representing God’s redeemed people) coming down from heaven to earth, uniting the two for eternity.
+So when we come to the picture of the end in Revelation 21-22, we don’t find souls making their way to a disembodied heaven but rather the new Jerusalem coming down from heaven to earth, uniting the two for eternity.

 Thankfully, a disembodied, non-physical existence isn’t the hope.
 Instead, God has something much greater for us. (read more about it here)

 The Great Hope